 Rarely does a salesperson be responsible for a single customer?

 Most salespeople are responsible for onboarding and servicing customers in specific areas.
-Sales reps have databases of hundreds of such prospects and customers whom they contact regularly.
+Sales reps have databases of hundreds of such prospects and customer base whom they contact regularly.

 If we organize such databases by location, industry, size and other characteristics, these become a defined group of target customers.
 Such a group is commonly known as sales territory.